brettstack/halfstack-site/content/posts/continuous-deployment-for-websites-with-aws-amplify-and-serverless-framework/index.md

 It's easier than ever to create a website and present it to the world, especially for non-technical people with the rise of online Website Builders.
 For more advanced websites, software engineers and web developers have also been spoilt with recent tools such as Zeit, Netlify, GitHub Pages, and the more recent AWS Amplify Console.

 <a href="https://aws.amazon.com/amplify/console/" target="_blank">AWS Amplify Console</a> is an AWS service launched in November 2018 that provides "Hosting for fullstack serverless web apps with continuous deployment".
 Despite what the name implies, AWS Amplify "Console" includes CloudFormation support, allowing you to configure the resources using Infrastructure as Code (IAC).
-Prior to Amplify Console, I needed to write over 100 lines of complex CloudFormation to set up a static website with <a href="https://aws.amazon.com/s3/" target="_blank">S3</a>, <a href="https://aws.amazon.com/cloudfront/" target="_blank">CloudFront</a>, and <a href="https://aws.amazon.com/route53/" target="_blank">Route53</a>.

-There's no doubt that behind the scenes these are the fundamental building blocks Amplify Console is using, but not only does it provide a simple abstraction over those AWS Services, it includes a lot of other great features like Continuous Deployment and Pull Request Previews.
+Prior to Amplify Console, I had to write over 100 lines of complex CloudFormation to set up a static website with <a href="https://aws.amazon.com/s3/" target="_blank">S3</a>, <a href="https://aws.amazon.com/cloudfront/" target="_blank">CloudFront</a>, and <a href="https://aws.amazon.com/route53/" target="_blank">Route53</a>.
+There's no doubt that behind the scenes these are the fundamental building blocks Amplify Console is using, but not only does it provide a simple abstraction over those AWS Services, it includes a lot of other great features like Continuous Deployment, Pull Request Previews, Cypress tests and more.

 Let's take a look at what's required to stand up a basic website with AWS Amplify using the Serverless Framework: